Frédéric Boniface: Life and career

 Also in January, the FFF rejected Noisy's appeal, confirming their position in the relegation zone.
 The decision was based on a regulation dubbed "unjust" by Le Parisien's correspondent, who believed its restrictions had a disproportionate effect on those clubs whose weaker financial situation made them less able to employ players on semiprofessional federal contracts.
 Boniface rejoined the club during the second half of that season, helping them retain their third-tier status, and stayed on for 2001–02; his ten goals were not enough to save the team this time.
 He was the first of the squad to confirm he would be leaving; although disappointed at the way the season ended, he would remember Noisy as a club that gave a chance to youngsters and players from ethnic minorities, both black and those of Arab origins.

-At the age of 30, Boniface signed a one-year contract with Stade de Reims in May 2002, to move into Ligue 2 for the first time in his career.
+At the age of 30, Boniface signed a one-year contract with Reims in May 2002, to move into Ligue 2 for the first time in his career.
 Asked if such a move was not rather unexpected, he pointed to his consistency over the past season and suggested that Reims must think he had something to offer at that level if they wanted to sign him.
-Boniface made his Reims debut on 10 August 2002, in the second match of the 2002–03 Ligue 2 season, as a second-half substitute in a goalless draw with FC Metz, and played the whole of the next match, at home to Le Mans, in which his brother Éric scored an 89th-minute own goal to give the visitors the win.
+Boniface made his Reims debut on 10 August 2002, in the second match of the 2002–03 Ligue 2 season, as a second-half substitute in a goalless draw with Metz, and played the whole of the next match, at home to Le Mans, in which his brother Éric scored an 89th-minute own goal to give the visitors the win.
 His next and final Ligue 2 appearance was in December, playing the whole of a 2–0 away defeat against Toulouse.